How to Build eLearning Courses with Intuitive Design

 What is structure?
 Well, structure is something essential or fundamental to an idea or physical object, without which the idea or object might not exist at all.
 Bones give structure to our bodies.
 Without it, we’ll be just blobs of flesh and blood.
 In a narrative, the structure is the order and way information is presented.
 Without structure, Inception would be a schizophrenic’s dream instead of a blockbuster.
 Without structure, your eLearning courses are just random resources that nobody knows when or how to access.

-Having a proper structure means having a plan on how eLearning courses are going to be delivered to learners.
+Having a proper structure means having a plan for how eLearning courses are going to be delivered to learners.
 For this, you have to make two key decisions.

 Standalone or Curriculum?